This story was originally published and last updated .

 If you want to add a wireless option to your charging station on the cheap, the PRITEK Charging Station might be a good fit.
 It's only $35 and has a 10W Qi wireless pad built-in.
 It also has a Quick Charge 3.0 USB-A, two 2.4A USB-A ports, and a single USB-C. However, that USB-C can only do 12W.
 It's cheap and comes with short cables for better organization, so we can forgive the slower USB-C port.

-This looks like the Rolls Royce of charging stations with support for six devices across a variety of charging standards.
+This is the Rolls Royce of charging stations with support for six devices across a variety of charging standards.
 There are three USB-A ports that support 18W charging, and two USB-C ports that can do 100W power delivery.
 Note, that's 100W across both ports.
 So you could plug in two laptops that pull 45W without issue, or just one device that pulls 100W.
 There's also a 15W wireless charging pad that attaches to the side.
-If you don't want the wireless charger, it's fully removable.
-However, this device is pretty spendy at $89.99 via Amazon.
-Note: we're going to conduct some testing on this charging station soon.
+If you don't want the wireless charger, it's fully removable and can attach to either side of the station.